-I know that fancy, and LUXURY are not the same.
-I also know that most people don't know the difference, or even that there is a difference.
-Or that fancy is a real actual product and class category.
+Fancy, and LUXURY are not the same.
+However, most people don't know the difference, or even that there is a difference.
+Also, that fancy is a real actual product and class category.

 Wait.
 Before you click off because you don't agree, or this seems completely unimportant to you.
 There is one fancy thing that people do know about.
 Boutique Hotels.

 Now do I have your attention?
 Okay let's continue

 There is a distinct difference, but the reason most people don't know about fancy is because fancy is hidden from the masses.
 You won't find it at the grocery store, you won't find it at the mall, not even in Beverly Hills.
 Of course it's on Amazon, and the internet as well if it's not on Amazon, but you have to know the right key word to find it.
 I'm so afraid of posting this blog post because I feel like I'm going to come off as snobby, or ill informed or both.
 There is a real trade show called the Fancy Food Show.
 You have to have certain trade credentials to get in.
 It's not called the gourmet food show, or the luxury food show, or the natural food show (that's a thing too).
 There is a reason why it's called the Fancy Food Show.
 The internet is forever.
 So if I make a fool of myself with this post that's forever.
 Yikes!
 But I'm going to take that risk because I know even if you think I'm some silly, ill informed snob, once you discover the world of fancy (not luxury) your life will be enriched and as they say, thank me later :-).

 There are actually more areas like musical instruments, architecture, fashion, interior design, I could go on.
 But I want to stick to thinks you use in you everyday life.